rcode5/elasticsearcher/README.md

 Playtime app to learn about different ways to use Elasticsearch with the `elasticsearch-ruby` and `elasticsearch-rails` gems.

+This app will attempt to make several different queries that will query against a couple of simple models and hopefully shed some light on how configure and use Elasticsearch beyond the simplest of queries.

 ## Models

 * Post(:title, :body)